gatsbyjs/gatsby/docs/docs/sourcing-from-buttercms.md

 1. Populate the content
 1. Integrate into your application

-If you need help after reading this, contact us via email or livechat.

 #### Create the page structure

-Create a new Page and define it's structure using our Page Builder.
+Create a new Page and define its structure using Page Builder.
 Let's create an example homepage.

 ![image](https://buttercms.com/static/images/docs/guides/PagesNewSinglePage.png)

 #### Populate the content

-Then populate our new page with content.
-In the next step, you'll call the ButterCMS API to retrieve this content from our app.
+Then populate your new page with content.
+In the next step, you'll call the ButterCMS API to retrieve this content.

 ![image](https://buttercms.com/static/images/docs/guides/PagesNewSinglePageContent.png)

 ### Integrate into your application

-With your homepage defined, the ButterCMS our graphql query will return some data that looks like this:
+With your homepage defined, the ButterCMS graphQL query will return some data that looks like this:

 ```json
 {